-The Health Economics at Lancaster (HEAL) team has specific expertise necessary for the proposed programme, complemented by the expertise existing in the Economics department at Lancaster University Management School (LUMS).
-The team have expertise in health economics, health policy and economic evaluation.
-Current research being undertaken by the members of the teams will influence all aspects of the modules.
+The Health Economics at Lancaster (HEAL) team has expertise in health economics, health policy and economic evaluation.
+This expertise is being complemented by the expertise existing in the Economics department at Lancaster University Management School (LUMS).

 Information for international students

 We may ask you to provide a recognised English language qualification, dependent upon your nationality and where you have studied previously.

 We normally require an IELTS (Academic) Test with an overall score of at least 6.5, and a minimum of 6.0 in each element of the test.
 We also consider other English language qualifications.

 Contact: Admissions Team +44 (0) 1524 592032 or email email@example.com

 Learn more at our fees and funding page.

 Qualification, course duration and attendance options